rggs/rggs.github.io/index.md

 <img class="profile-picture" src="profile.png">

-Senior at Villanova University.
-Astrophysics and Mathematics double major with minors in Physics and Business.
+Hi!
+I'm a senior at Villanova University and will be graduating in May 2021 with a B.S. in Astrophysics and Mathematics and minors in Physics and Business.

-Much of my code can be found at [my GitHub](https://github.com/rggs/)
+If you'd like to see more of my code, please visit [my GitHub](https://github.com/rggs/)

 ## Research Interests

-My research interests include geometry, topology, mathematical and theoretical physics, and quantitative finance.
+I'm primarily interested in Geometry, Topology, Mathematical and Theoretical Physics, and Quantitative Finance.

 ## Publications

 1. Swope, R. & Prsa, A. “Pilot study for the autonomous discovery of unknown unknowns in photometric timeseries data”, Presented at AAS 237.
 2. Swope, R., Klein, T., Harmer, K., & Pasles, P. “Rational Powers of Complex Matrices” (Fall 2020).
 Submitted to the Pi Mu Epsilon Journal.

+## Memberships

+**Sigma Pi Sigma** Physics Honors Society, Villanova Chapter **Pi Mu Epsilon** Math Honors Society, Villanova Chapter **Phi Beta Kappa** The Nation's Most Prestigious & Selective Academic Honors Society, Villanova Chapter

 ## Personal Interests

 My personal interests include cryptocurrency, poker, skiing, and mountain biking.